Conference organizers: Nick Butler, Lena Olaison, Bent Meier Sørensen and Sverre Spoelstra

 Games now permeate our lives on an unprecedented scale.
 We play mobile games on our daily commute.
 We collect XP and unlock virtual rewards as we go about our normal work.
 We use augmented reality to catch Pokémon during our lunch break.
 We learn on-the-job skills with the aid of a VR headset and a personalized avatar.
 We relax by playing online role-playing games with our friends in the evening.
 It is no exaggeration to say that we now live in a ‘ludic society’ (Mäyrä, 2017), one that is oriented around digital imaginaries in the spheres of work, leisure, education, and human relationships.

-In this special issue, we invite scholars to reflect on the meaning and significance of games – whether analogue or digital – for understanding organizational life in its broadest sense.
-More than ten years have passed since the ephemera special issue on Work, play and boredom (Butler, et al., 2011).
-Over the last decade, the organizational imperative to play has only intensified – a phenomenon that has not gone unnoticed by organization scholars (Dymek and Zackariasson, 2016; Vesa and Harviainen, 2019; Woodcock and Johnson, 2017).
+In this call for papers, we invite scholars to reflect on the meaning and significance of games – whether analogue or digital – for understanding organizational life in its broadest sense.
+Ten years have passed since the ephemera conference on Work, play and boredom (Butler, et al., 2011).
+Over the last decade, the organizational imperative to play has only intensified - a phenomenon that has not gone unnoticed by organization scholars (Dymek and Zackariasson, 2016; Vesa and Harviainen, 2019; Woodcock and Johnson, 2017).
 Managers are telling their employees not just to have fun at work; they are encouraging them to treat their job as a game (Mollick and Werbach, 2015).
 The aim is to generate a feeling of ‘blissful productivity’ (Kumar and Herger, 2013) among employees, the same feeling we experience when we are engrossed in virtual worlds like Minecraft or League of Legends.
 As part of this corporate ludo-system, gamification consultancies such as Bunchball in the US and Insert Coin in Sweden leverage game mechanics to achieve organizational objectives (Burke, 2014; Werbach and Hunter, 2020).
 Given the corporate emphasis on play, it is no wonder that cultural critic Patrick Jagoda (2020) characterizes our time as ‘the age of gamification’.